AC 3000ME: Running gear

 The chassis of the 3000ME was a perimeter frame whose central tub was made of folded sheet steel with an integrated roll-over bar.
 Some reviews of the car call the central tub a monocoque.
 Subframes were fitted at the front and rear.
-Bodywork was of glass-reinforced plastic (GRP).
+Bodywork was made of glass-reinforced plastic (GRP).
 Weight distribution was 40/60 front/rear.

 The car's suspension comprised upper and lower A-arms with coil springs and telescopic shock-absorbers both front and rear.
 The configuration incorporated anti-dive/anti-squat geometry.
 The suspension arms and uprights were fabricated by AC.
 No anti-roll bars were fitted to production 3000MEs.
 The braking system used dual hydraulic circuits to activate a Girling caliper operating on an AC-made rotor at each wheel.
 Early tyres were 195/60VR-14 Pirellis, which later grew to 205/60VR-14 size mounted on 7 in wide alloy wheels from Wolfrace.